 A review of long-lived assets for impairment is performed when events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
 If an indication of impairment is present, the Company compares the estimated undiscounted future cash flows to be generated by the asset group to the asset group's carrying amount.
 If the undiscounted future cash flows are less than the carrying amount of the asset group, the Company records an impairment loss equal to the amount by which the asset group's carrying amount exceeds its fair value.

 The fair value is determined based on valuation techniques such as a comparison to fair values of similar assets or a discounted cash flow analysis.

-This fair value measurement is based on significant inputs that are not observable in the market and thus represents Level 3 inputs.
-Significant changes in the underlying assumptions used to value long lived assets could significantly increase or decrease the fair value estimates used for impairment assessments.
 Long lived assets that do not have indefinite lives are amortized/depreciated over their useful lives and reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 The Company re-evaluates the useful life determinations each year to determine whether events and circumstances warrant a revision to the remaining useful lives.